 Failure to follow this order is a misdemeanor and punishable by a maximum fine of $5,000, or imprisonment of not more than one year, or both.
 Enforcement will be handled by each of Hawaiʻi’s four counties.

-Are there any cases of Coronavirus in Hawaii?
+How many cases of Coronavirus are there in Hawaii?

 - On March 6, 2020, the Hawaii Department of Health reported the first confirmed case of COVID-19 in Hawaii.
 The patient is a Hawaii resident of Oahu who traveled on the Grand Princess cruise ship.
 The patient is reported as being in quarantine at home and doing well.
 (See this news report for more details.)